Spacetime approach to force-free magnetospheres: Stationary, axisymmetric magnetospheres

 Light surfaces in magnetospheres play a significant role for two reasons.
 One is that the equation satisfied by the magnetic flux function (the so-called stream equation, cf.\ Sec.~\ref{sec:stream}) has a critical point at a light surface.
 The implications of this for solutions of the equation are described briefly in Sec.~\ref{sec:solvestream}.

 The other role of light surfaces is that they determine causal boundaries of propagation of charged particle winds and Alfv\'en waves.
 As explained in Sec.~\ref{fieldsheets}, the field sheet metric governs such transport.
 Where the co-rotation vector $\chi_F$ is null, it coincides with one of the two field sheet lightrays delineating the light cone on the sheet.
 Since $\chi_F$ is strictly toroidal, the light surface is evidently a causal boundary (at least locally) for either ingoing or outgoing motion on the sheet.
 In the case of the Michel monopole solution \eqref{FMichel}, for example, outside the light cylinder particles can propagate only to larger radii.
-For field sheet modes, the light cylinder is thus a horizon, beyond which influences cannot affect the interior. \SG{Ted's words he found helpful in an email: ``being timellike, the field sheet intersects the lightcone in two lightrays. one of these is radially outgoing always. at the light cylinder, the other is tangent to the cylinder.''}
+For field sheet modes, the light cylinder is thus a horizon, beyond which influences cannot affect the interior.

 In a general stationary, axisymmetric magnetosphere, the allowed direction of particle flow across the light surface, i.e. the direction of the other future pointing light ray on the field sheet, is the same as the direction of positive angular momentum flow in the field if $\O_F$ is greater than $\O_Z$, the angular velocity of the local zero angular momentum observer (ZAMO).
 If instead $\O_F<\O_Z$, these directions are opposite.
 This is demonstrated in Sec.~\eqref{sec:tedchamp}.\\